By The Bay Camp - August 2-4 2024

 Please note that the application may take 30 minutes or more to complete.
 You will have the ability to save and finish the application at another time, if needed.
 The goal is to help us provide the best possible experience for your child at camp.

 Applications are reviewed in the order received and priority is given to new campers, those living in By the Bay Health’s service areas and the surrounding San Francisco Bay Area.
 We recommend campers be three months or more out from their loss as it can be especially difficult to take in other people’s losses in the early stages of grief.
 Be sure to apply early as space is limited.

 How do I volunteer for camp?

-To complete an application to volunteer for this summer’s camp, click on this link to be taken to the Comfort Zone Volunteer web page.
+To complete an application to volunteer for this summer’s camp, go to the Comfort Zone Volunteer web page here:

 Are local and returning volunteers given special consideration?

 While some Comfort Zone Camp volunteers do pay their own way to assist at camps around the country, local and returning volunteers who have completed the online volunteer application process and training have first priority.